TalasaDev/news-homepage-frontendmentor/README.md

 ### Useful resources

 - [dev.to](https://dev.to/ljcdev/easy-hamburger-menu-with-js-2do0) - This helped me with the hamburguer menu and teach with a very straightforward explanation how to add the toggle functionality with Javascript.
-- [freecodecamp]("Learn CSS Grid by Building 5 Layouts in 17 minutes") - This is a great source to learn and familiarise yourself with grid layout in a very simple, straight to the point way.
+- [freecodecamp blog]("Learn CSS Grid by Building 5 Layouts in 17 minutes") - This is a great source to learn and familiarise yourself with grid layout in a very simple, straight to the point way.
 As promised, after 17 minutes, you'd have learnt 5 different grid layouts, and will be ready for the challenge.

 ## Author